jumbosushi/jumbosushi.github.io/_posts/2016-8-6-Build-a-mailer-with-Rails.md

 ---
 layout: post
-title: "Build a mailer with Rails"
+title: "Build a Mailer with Rails"
 published: true
 ---